TritonDataCenter/mdata-docs/mdata/datadict.md

-# Joyent Metadata Data Dictionary
+# Triton SmartOS Metadata Data Dictionary

 ## Introduction

-Joyent [SmartOS][1] provides a facility to store arbitrary key-value pairs alongside the configuration of a virtual guest instance.
+Triton [SmartOS][1] provides a facility to store arbitrary key-value pairs alongside the configuration of a virtual guest instance.
 The contents of this metadata store are available to the guest instance, either through [the command-line tools][2], or the directly via the metadata protocol itself.
-The protocol is described in a related document: [Joyent Metadata Protocol Specification (Version 2)][6].
+The protocol is described in a related document: [Triton Metadata Protocol Specification (Version 2)][6].

 This document describes various well-known key names that have defined